-As on the date of this Prospectus, our Company has one wholly owned subsidiary, namely Indel Money Fin-Tech Private Limited ("IMFTPL").
+As on the date of this Draft Prospectus, our Company has one wholly owned subsidiary, namely Indel Money Fin-Tech Private Limited ("IMFTPL").

 IMFTPL was incorporated pursuant to a certificate of incorporation dated October 9, 2017, issued by the Registrar of Companies, Mumbai, Maharashtra.
 The registered office of IMFTPL is situated at Office No.301, Sai Arcade 87ldg.., N.S Road, Near Union Bank, Mulund West, Mumbai - 400 080, Maharashtra, India.
 It is an unlisted private limited company.
-IMFTPL authorised under its memorandum of association, inter alia, to carry on the business of operating a web portal and mobile application which operates as a virtual peer to peer lending market place where registered borrowers and registered lenders have the ability to interact directly and consummate loan transactions based on specific criterion set out by the company, to carry on the business of online auction, online portals, online entertainments in India or elsewhere in the world, to carry on the business of e commerce, marketing, online marketing, online portals, advertisements in India or elsewhere in the world and to carry out sale of insurance in the application.
-As of the date of this prospectus IMFTPL is yet to start its operations.
+IMFTPL authorised under its memorandum of association, inter alia, to carry on the business of operating a web portal and mobile application which operates as a virtual peer to peer lending market place where registered borrowers and registered lenders have the ability to interact directly and consummate loan transactions based on specific criterion set out by the company, to carry on the business of online auction, online portals, online entertainments in India or elsewhere in the world, to carry on the business of software development, IT solutions, software and IT products development, IT and software services, web development, web hosting, web solution, IT consultancy, information technology enabled services in India or elsewhere in the world, to carry on the business of e commerce, marketing, online marketing, online portals, advertisements in India or elsewhere in the world and to carry out sale of insurance in the application.
+As of the date of this Draft prospectus IMFTPL is yet to start its operations.

-As on date of this Prospectus, our Company holds 100% shareholding in IMFTPL.
-1 share in IMFTPL is held by Umesh Mohanan, who is the Executive Whole Time Director of the Company.
+As on date of this Draft Prospectus, our Company holds 100% shareholding in IMFTPL\.

+\1 share in IMFTPL is held by Umesh Mohanan, who is the Executive Whole Time Director of the Company.